Sign up for Citrix Cloud

 - Enter your user name and password (also known as your web login) or the email address and password associated with your Citrix.com account.

-- When prompted to enroll in multifactor authentication, select Enroll now.
+- When prompted to enroll in MFA, select Enroll now.

 - Complete the enrollment process as described in Step 5: Enroll in multifactor authentication in this article.

 Remember to use your business email address and business address.
 Using a personal email address or personal address could result in delays when requesting trials.